Nozgood/SAFI_Nowfeel_7_010822/README.md

 - Go to the server folder, then run the command `npm install`
 - Copy/paste the .env.example file (in the same place) replacing the file name with '.env'
 - For the `PORT` property, insert your own value
-- For the `MONGO` property, add the value given to you in the .txt file
+- For the `MONGO` property, add the value given to you in the .txt file or add your own DB link

 ## In order to be able to directly interact with the application :